Spain: Police raid home of suspect in church machete attacks

 “In the same way that he sought out the priest at San Isidro and no one else, the same thing happened here,” Marina said.
 “If I had been here, I would be dead.”

-A fellow sacristan who served with Valencia at the church, Manolo González, recounted the events of his colleague's slaying.
-The attacker climbed on the altar, he said, and Valencia came out “and asked to know what was going on.”
+A fellow sacristan who served with Valencia at the church, Manolo González, said the attacker climbed on the altar and Valencia came out “and asked to know what was going on.”

-A man wielding a machete then confronted Valencia, who fled outside to a public square.
-The attacker pursued him and then inflicted mortal wounds, González said.
+Candles and flowers adorned the two small churches with whitewashed walls on Thursday.
+Flags were flown at half-staff in Algeciras, and a minute’s silence was observed.

+Algeciras is a multicultural port city and the first point of arrival for many boats from North Africa, putting it at the center of Spanish debates on irregular migration.

-The Islamic Commission of Spain, a body that represents Muslims in the country, condemned an “abominable, murderous and heartless act” that took place in “a sacred space for our Catholic brothers in Algeciras.”
+The Islamic Commission of Spain, which represents Muslims in the country, condemned the “abominable, murderous and heartless act” in “a sacred space for our Catholic brothers in Algeciras.”

-Candles and flowers adorned the two small churches with whitewashed walls on Thursday, as residents nervously passed police vans waiting in the street.
-Flags were flown at half-staff in Algeciras, and a minute’s silence was to be held later in the day.
+The violent acts at the churches may inflame social tensions stoked in an election year by the far-right Vox party, which is vying to win more seats in local and national governments, as well as to form governing coalitions with the center-right Popular Party.

+Vox’s leader, Santiago Abascal, linked the attack to his party’s platform of cracking down on unauthorized immigration.
+Vox, the third largest party in Spain’s parliament, also presents itself as the protector of Spain’s Catholic heritage in a time when active church membership is waning.

 Credit: Juan Carlos Toro